 A common difficulty for many new mothers, whether they breastfeed exclusively, pump exclusively, or do a mix of both, is sore nipples.
 There are many possible reasons for sore nipples, which means there are also many ways to prevent and soothe nipple soreness.

 What can you do to prevent or soothe nipple soreness?
-Well, first, we’ll have to figure out the potential cause, and then we can help you find out how to do it.
+Well, first, we’ll have to figure out the potential cause, and then we can help you find out what to do about it.

-If it’s during a pumping session, it might mean the collagen fibers in your nipples are stretching.
-It should only last for ten to 15 seconds.
-You may also experience some tenderness as well.
+If the soreness begins during a pumping session, it might mean the collagen fibers in your nipples are being stretched.
+This should only last for 10 to 15 seconds, and you may also experience some tenderness after the pumping session as well.

 What Can Cause Nipple Soreness?